-- Though the concentration is low, much lower than say sea water, adding dead sea sodium bromide salt to your spa water gives it a softer feel.
+Though the concentration much lower even than sea water, sodium bromide salt gives your spa water a softer feel.
 You will also find that your skin feels softer after you’ve used your spa.

-- Spas generally require a water change every 3 – 4 months.
+Spas generally require a water change every 3 – 4 months.
 This is because of the build-up of chemicals that you have introduced.
-Since you are introducing no chemicals to your spa with our Dead Sea Salt System, you will only need to change your water once a year!
+Since you are introducing no chemicals to your spa with the Salt System, you will only need to change your water once a year!

 It’s GREEN! and great for the environment

-- There is even a “Boost” button to add a temporary increase in Bromine should you plan a party or other more extended use of your spa.
+A Boost button adds a temporary increase in bromine should you plan a party or other more extended use of your spa.